Two Johnstown juveniles arrested in burglary-turned-chase

 Police were working Monday to identify and locate the other three suspects, one of whom was the driver of the car.

-The Chevrolet was seized by police, and plans were in motion to search it for evidence, he added.
+The Chevrolet was seized by police, and plans were in motion to search it for evidence, Owens added.

-A stolen firearm was recovered from one of the teens, Owens said.
+A stolen firearm was recovered from one of the teens, he said.

 Both will face a list of counts through the Cambria County Juvenile Court system, Owens said.